zexxlin/clarity-blind-poll/README.md

 - max-count(uint): maximum of acceptable answers in total
 - questions(buff 5120): raw bytes of encoded question

-To be noted, how to encode/decode **questions** field of a poll and associated **answers** should be decided by dApp developers, the contract simply store them as raw bytes.
-Besides, **start-time** and **duration** fields are initially designed to conduct the automatic check for the poll lifecycle, but are not used for now, since **get-block-info** API does not work as expected.
+To be noted, how to encode/decode **questions** field of a poll and associated **answers** is totally up to dApp developers utilizing the contract, the contract simply store those fields as raw bytes.
+Besides, **start-time** and **duration** fields are initially designed to conduct automatic check for the poll lifecycle, but are not used for now since **get-block-info** API does not work as expected, about which I've post [an issue on clarity-js-sdk repo](https://github.com/blockstack/clarity-js-sdk/issues/78).

 ## Features / Use Cases

-Functionalities the contract provides include:

 ### As a poll creator

-- Create a new poll with and optionally distribute reward in BPT to participants
+- Create a new anonymous poll with optional incentives in BPT token
-- Query ID of last created poll for later interactions
+- Query the last created poll
-- Close the poll at any time
+- Close an active poll
-- Query the total of sealed or revealed answers, and iterate over all revealed answers
+- Query the total number of sealed and revealed answers
+- Collect all revealed answers to conduct further off-chain analysis

 ### As a poll participant

 - Query poll detail by ID
 - Join in an ongoing poll and submit a sealed answer for it
-- Reveal an answer submitted before and claim rewards after the poll closes
+- Reveal a sealed answer and claim rewards for it

 ## Sequential Diagram